Introduction

 The 2024 version of this model characterised the cases where rustc doesn't choose the longest available match, and where (given its choice of rules) there are multiple longest-matching rules.

-For example, the Reference's lexer rules for input such as 0x3
+For example, the Reference's lexer rules for input such as 0x3 allow two interpretations, matching the same extent:

 - as a hexadecimal integer literal:

-with no suffix - as a decimal integer literal:
+0x3with no suffix - as a decimal integer literal:

-with a suffix ofx3
+0with a suffix ofx3

 We want to choose the former interpretation.

-(We could say that these are both the same kind of token and re-analyse it later to decide which part was the suffix, but we'd still have to understand the distinction inside the lexer in order to reject forms like 0b0123
+(We could say that these are both the same kind of token and re-analyse it later to decide which part was the suffix, but we'd still have to understand the distinction inside the lexer in order to reject forms like 0b0123.)

 Examples where rustc chooses a token which is shorter than the longest available match are rare.
-In the model used by the Reference, 0x·
+In the model used by the Reference, 0x· is one:

-(Note that · has the XID_Continue
+(Note that · has the XID_Continue property but not XID_Start.)

 I think that in 2025 it's clear that a priority-based system is a better fit for Rust's lexer.

-In particular, if pr131656 is accepted (allowing forms like 1em
+In particular, if pr131656 is accepted (allowing forms like 1em),

 the new ambiguities will be resolved naturally because the floating-point literal definitions have priority over the integer literal definitions.